sunjh22/CNVPipe/README.md

 Dr. Jin ask me to focus more on scCNV project.
 I will catch up again if I have time.
 (问心无愧即可).
 Catch up here at Wed Oct 12 15:47:48 CST 2022.

-## 06. Call CNV based on read-pair and split-read methods
+## 06. CNV calling based on read-pair and split-read methods

 ### 06.1 Lumpy